asdub/improved-telegram/README.md

     ```

 4. Generate an up to date requirements.txt
-    > Make sure you are in the apps main folder and typing the following command:
+    > Make sure you are in the apps main folder and enter the following command:
     ```
     pip freeze --local > requirements.txt
     ```